ConnectedLib/course-in-a-box/modules/evaluation/_posts/2001-01-01-assessment.md

 > “We’ve had a wall where customers can put up Post-It notes on certain topics, like, ‘What was your favorite book?
 What do you love about the library?’
 So it’s kind of like an informal kind of subjective opinion gathering rather than a formal assessment.”<br/><br/>— Programming Coordinator & Technology Coordinator in a southern suburban library

 An assessment is a way to answer a single question (or a collection of questions) at one point in time.
 Assessment can be a quick and easy process if you have a simple question, or it can be more extensive if you need to assess something large or complicated.
 Multiple assessments can be conducted to answer questions that involve comparisons, such as before-and-after questions, or to provide multiple perspectives.
-Assessments focus on the state or extent of something, such as what or how much individuals are learning, without digging deeper into value-based judgments like are participants learning enough? or how can we make this partnership more productive?
+Assessments focus on the state or extent of something, such as what or how much individuals are learning, without digging deeper into value-based judgments like are participants learning enough? or how can we make this partnership more productive?<sup>1</sup>

 ## Choosing what to measure